Key to Success :: Goal Pace Running

 For me, this one is a powerful indicator.
 But, as I said before, you have got to find out for yourself if this works for you.

 Run 500 metre-repeats at goal speed.
-Walk for 45 seconds in between.
+Walk or jog for 45 seconds in between.
 Repeat ten times.
 You can run all repeats at goal pace?
 Then you are probably ready for your 5K!

 goal pace